dubo-dubon-duponey/docker-airplay/README.md

 ### About soxr

-Soxr support is compiled in, though in our experience we had bad results on RPI using it, hence we advise against using it on low-end hardware and do rely on "basic" instead by default.
+Soxr support is compiled in, though in our experience we had bad results on RPI using it, hence we advise against using it on low-end hardware.

-If you want to use soxr, just pass it as an extra argument ("--stuffing=soxr") or change the config file corresponding setting.
+If you want to use soxr, just pass it as an extra argument ("--stuffing=soxr") or change the config file setting.

 ### About mDNS